timmayo/Classes/WorkshopPLUS-Power-Platform-for-Administrators/readme.md

-#WorkshopPLUS: Power Platform for Administrators
+# WorkshopPLUS: Power Platform Copilot Studio
 more to come